ofinke/stocksandloss/README.md

 class saves scraped data into csv file named "ticker"_daily.csv, when called again, it opens data from this csv file and updates them according to dates.

 ### Known issues
 * Finish updating data correctly.
 There are some things I'm not happy about.
-The scraped downloads last data from day before (even if the market is already closed), which causes some issues during the weekend.
-For example, if I say the scraper to download data from Friday 16. to Sunday 18., it downloads Thursday 17. and Friday 18.
+The scraped downloads last data from the day before (even if the market is already closed today), which causes some issues during the weekend.
+For example, if I say the scraper to download data from Friday 16. to Sunday 18., it downloads Thursday 15. and Friday 16.

 # Indicators